scott-fleischman/agda-from-nothing-2017/README.md

 ## Emacs Keybindings
 See the [Agda docs](http://agda.readthedocs.io/en/latest/tools/emacs-mode.html) for all of the key bindings.
 Here are ones I commonly use.
 Note `C-` indicates holding the control key.

+Note that the code in the workshop will only use ASCII so you do not need to use [Agda's Unicode input](http://agda.readthedocs.io/en/latest/tools/emacs-mode.html#unicode-input) shortcuts (unless of course you want to!).

 ### Global (can be used anywhere)
 * C-c C-l — Load file.
 I use this constantly.